Do Fish Drink Water to Survive? The Fascinating Role of Osmosis in Fish Physiology

 In freshwater environments, the water surrounding a fish typically has a lower concentration of dissolved salts than the fish’s internal fluids.
 As a result, water tends to flow into the fish’s body through its gills and skin, a process known as osmosis.
 To prevent their cells from swelling and potentially bursting, freshwater fish have specialized mechanisms, such as contractile vacuoles, that actively pump out excess water.
 In this way, they maintain a stable internal environment despite the constant influx of water from their surroundings.

-See also Can You Get a Fishing License for Free at Walmart in 2024?
+See also Can I Fish Without a License in New Jersey in 2024?

 In contrast, saltwater fish face the opposite challenge.
 The water in their environment has a higher concentration of dissolved salts than the fish’s internal fluids.
 This means that water tends to flow out of the fish’s body, causing it to lose water and become dehydrated.
 To compensate for this, saltwater fish must actively drink water from their surroundings and have specialized kidneys that can filter out excess salts.